tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 As per {{RFC5077}}, and as described in {{RFC8446}}, TLS servers send clients an arbitrary number of session tickets at their own discretion in NewSessionTicket messages.
 There are two limitations with this design.
-First, servers typically guess (or hard-code) the number of tickets vended per connection.
+First, servers choose some (often hard-coded) number of tickets vended per connection.
 Second, clients do not have a way of expressing their desired number of tickets, which may impact future connection establishment.
 For example, clients may open multiple TLS connections to the same server for HTTP,